breandan/cstk/README.md

     * Line order swapping
 * [Method slicing](latex/notes/slicing.pdf)

 Code and documentation are complementary and synergistic datatypes.
 A good programmer should be able to read and write both.
-Thus, we would expect a neural programmer to be conversant in both human and programming languages.
-We try to evaluate the extent to which that intuition holds true.
+We expect a neural programmer to attain fluency in both human and programming languages.
+We try to evaluate the extent to which SOTA neural language models have mastered the ability to relate code to documentation.
+This indicates they have some understanding of the intent.

+We try our best to take an empirical approach.
+All experiments are conducted on a relatively diverse sampling of repositories from GitHub containing a mixture of source code and documentation.
+In those experiments, we use code completion, code search and other downstream tasks to compare the accuracy of pretrained models in constructed scenarios.

 # Usage

-We try our best to take an empirical approach.
-All experiments are conducted on a set of random repositories from GitHub containing a mixture of source code and documentation.
+Experiments are mostly self-contained.
+Each Gradle task corresponds to a single experiment.
+They have been tested on JDK 17.

 ### MiniGitHub construction

-We first sample some random repositories from GitHub:
+First sample some random repositories from GitHub:

 ```bash
 ./gradlew sampleRepos
 ```

-Clones a bunch of smallish repos on GitHub for evaluation:
+Then clone those repositories for evaluation:

 ```bash
 ./gradlew cloneRepos